mkocztorz/data-scraper/README.md

 It is not a web spider - it doesn't do any web requests - that's up to you.
 It doesn't care what is the source of the HTML.

 ## Learn by example
-For those who want to dive right into it, please visit this tutorial: (coming soon) or take a look at the example at the bottom.
+For those who want to dive right into it, please visit [this tutorial](https://docs.google.com/a/polcode.pl/presentation/d/1V5fIp5LkvWqvNDS4qYgOhXY4tStsgDp5cRNF8d-baM4/edit#slide=id.g79b793077_211) or take a look at the example at the bottom.

 ## Working with data scraper
 The main entry point to data scraper is \Mkocztorz\DataScraper\Extractor\ExtractorBase.
 This is a service class where the extraction methods are registered and used.
 But you're much more likely to use the \Mkocztorz\DataScraper\Std\Extractor that has all the standard extraction methods registered by default.